AUSTRALIANS IN FRANCE & BELGIUM IN THE GREAT WAR:

 • Museum fees (if applicable) unless specified as above

 Please Note: Hand Luggage only: We cannot take large suitcases on this day tour.

 • NO child rate applies & infants cannot be taken on this tour.
 Minimum age 12 years

-Instead, we ask you to fill out the BOOKING FORM for the tour you wish to book and send to us as soon as possible.
-Please also note the Terms and Conditions of bookings for our 2018 Armistice Tours in the Booking Form.
-Once we confirm the tour price (Oct/Nov 2017) we will contact you.
-You will then be required to pay a *€200 per person (1 Day/24 hour Tours) deposit within 14 days of us advising you (of the confirmed tour price) - by email, text or telephone.
+Please fill out the BOOKING FORM for this tour and send it to us as soon as possible.
+Please also note the Terms and Conditions of bookings for our Battlefield Tours in the Booking Form.
+Once we confirm the booking we will require you to pay a deposit of €200 per person (day tour cost deposit) within 10 days of us confirming the booking.

-If we do not receive your deposit within 14 days of us advising you once we release the confirmed tour price - we will release your booking back into the general booking pool without any further communication with you.
 Please CONTACT US if you require more information regarding this tour to this moving and historic ceremony.
-Space is strictly limited on the tour and at the ceremony.
+Space is strictly limited on the tours and at the ceremony.